Anatomizing Deep Learning Inference in Web Browsers: Related Work

+\textbf{DL deployment.} DL deployment focuses on fitting models into the different platforms after the DL model is well tested~\cite{mittal2016spotgarbage, xu2018deeptype, guo2019empirical, chen2018tvm}.
+Many frameworks facilitate the deployment in the cloud, such as TensorFlow~\cite{abadi2016tensorflow} for servers, TFLite~\cite{tflite} for Android, and Core ML~\cite{coreml} for iOS.
+Many SE efforts are proposed to promote DL deployment~\cite{chen2021empirical, chen2020comprehensive, cummaudo2020interpreting, guo2019empirical}.
+For example, Cummaudo et al.~\cite{cummaudo2020interpreting} analyzed pain points that developers face when deploying DL to servers.
+Chen et al.~\cite{chen2021empirical, chen2020comprehensive} studied the DL deployment issues and challenges by exploring forums such as Stack Overflow.
+Guo et al.~\cite{guo2019empirical} investigated the performance disparity when the pre-trained DL models are migrated to mobile and Web platforms.
+They analyze the model-level performance in the pure JavaScript backend.

+Most existing research still focuses on native environments.
+Although Guo et al.~\cite{guo2019empirical} considered DL model deployment using pure JavaScript backend, they did not explore advanced backends such as Wasm.
+At present, advanced backends are widely adopted for in-browser inference due to their superior performance capabilities.
+However, to our best knowledge, these backends have not yet been thoroughly investigated.
+In contrast, our study aims to delve into the performance of more advanced backends, i.e., Wasm and WebGL.
+We seek to understand the reasons behind the performance disparities between browser and native environments, provide detailed analysis at the fine-grained kernel level, and assess the impact of in-browser inference on user QoE.

 \textbf{Web browsing performance.} Many metrics have been proposed to quantify the Web browsing performance, such as Page Load Time (PLT)~\cite{PLT}, Time-to-First-Byte (TTFB)~\cite{TTFB}, Speed Index~\cite{speedindex}, etc. Several efforts have been presented to explore and optimize the performance.
 Lighthouse~\cite{lighthouse} is a tool to analyze the quality of Web pages and is integrated into Chrome.
 WProf~\cite{wang2013demystifying} is proposed to profile the PLT, which is a key performance metric that many techniques aim to reduce~\cite{kelton2017improving, mardani2021horcrux}.
 SipLoader~\cite{liu2022fusing} is a Speed Index oriented page scheduler.
-Enrico et. al proposed a comprehensive study to measure the QoE of web users~\cite{bocchi2016measuring}.
-However, they mainly focus on the loading phase, and the performance after the loading stage is not well-studied.
+Enrico et. al proposed a comprehensive study to measure the QoE of Web users~\cite{bocchi2016measuring}.
+Vetter~\cite{yang2023visual} is an automated tool for visual distortions testing and debugging.

+Current research focusing on browser performance and QoE primarily targets the Web page loading phase or concerns visual distortions.
+None of these studies have considered scenarios involving the deployment of DL inference.
+The loading phase occurs only at the beginning of Web page navigation, whereas, by comparison, DL inference continues throughout the user's interaction with the page.
+Existing studies have not considered this scenario, and the existing QoE metrics are not applicable.
+In contrast, our work is the first to propose QoE metrics tailored for in-browser scenarios and carries out a detailed quantitative analysis of these metrics.